 What Is A Recourse Loan?

-The underlying property almost always collateralize a CRE loan.
+The underlying property almost always collateralizes a CRE loan.
 A recourse loan is one in which the borrower additionally backs the debt with a pledge of personal assets.
 The provider of recourse debt can sue a defaulting borrower and seize the borrower’s assets.
-These assets can include: a home, car, bank accounts, children’s trusts, and whatever else has value.
+For example, these assets can include a home, car, bank accounts, children’s trusts, and whatever else has value.
 Just about the only item not subject to seizure is an ERISA-protected retirement plan, such as a 401(k).
 But not an IRA!
 Most CRE loans from banks involve recourse financing.
-Other CRE loan sources, such as insurance companies, government sponsored entities and CMBS lenders, frequently offer nonrecourse financing.
+Other CRE loan sources, such as insurance companies, government-sponsored entities and CMBS lenders, frequently offer nonrecourse financing.